Slide 1

 National Folklore Board

-The National Folklore Board is an agency of the Ministry of Tourism Arts and Culture mandated to Administer, Monitor and Register the Expressions of Ghanaian Folklore.
-In seeking to promote folklore, the NFB initiates and executes plans and programmes (including the celebration of the World Folklore Day) to ensure Ghana's folklore is put high up on that pedestal of which we can all be proud.
+The National Folklore Board (NFB) is an agency of the Ministry of Tourism, Culture and Creative Art mandated to Administer, Monitor and Register the Expressions of Ghanaian Folklore.
+In seeking to promote folklore, the NFB initiates and executes plans and programmes (including the celebration of the World Folklore Day) to ensure Ghana's Folklore is put high up on that pedestal of which we can all be proud.
 From the colourful hand-woven Kente cloth of the Ashantis and the Ewes, to the mouth-watering tuo-zaafi meal of the people of the Northern regions of Ghana, and the stimulating dance and rhythmic movements of the Ga people during the Homowo festival; Ghana can pride itself in being a nirvana of folklore.

 Folklore